selfcommit/Project-Euler/readme.md

-A sollection of solution for problems found at: http://projecteuler.net/problems
+A collection of solution for problems found at: http://projecteuler.net/problems